taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 10

 It is the next morning.
 Asoka sits on the edge of their bed in the infirmary, a thick, sturdy mattress in the style of Japanese futons, on a [tatami](https://en.wikipedia.org/wiki/Tatami)-style floor.
 Asoka's bare feet are on the tatami, knees bent up under their folded arms, in which they rest their head.
 Their eyes are tired and puffy.
-Iri tenderly combs Asoka's hair with its arms as Fili pushes back the door tapestry to Asoka's room, carrying a tray of food.
+Iri tenderly combs Asoka's hair with its arms as it cuddles in the space between Asoka's knees and chest.
+Fili pushes back the door tapestry to Asoka's room, carrying a tray of food.
 Fili is also barefoot and without his face veil or jacket.

 Fili: **"Good morning.
 Did you sleep at all?"**

 Asoka, without looking up, straightens their back and lowers their knees into a cross-legged sitting position.
 They look too dejected to talk.
-Iri timidly peers at Fili from around Asoka's hair.
+Iri timidly peers at Fili from around Asoka's arms, which still hold Iri close.

 Fili sets down the tray and sits across from Asoka, whose eyes have started to leak tears again.
 Fili looks at Asoka sadly, then gives a little smile.